jeremydaly/lambda-api/README.md

 ```

 ### download(file [, filename] [, options] [, callback])
 This transfers the `file` (either a local path, S3 file reference, or Javascript `Buffer`) as an "attachment".
 This is a convenience method that combines `attachment()` and `sendFile()` to prompt the user to download the file.
-This method optionally takes a `filename` as a second parameter that will overwrite the "filename=" parameter of the `Content-Disposition` header, otherwise it will use the filename from the `file`.
+This method optionally takes a `filename` as a second parameter that will overwrite the "filename=" parameter of the `content-disposition` header, otherwise it will use the filename from the `file`.
 An optional `options` object passes through to the [sendFile()](#sendfilefile--options--callback) method and takes the same parameters.
 Finally, a optional `callback` method can be defined which is passed through to [sendFile()](#sendfilefile--options--callback) as well.

 ```javascript
 res.download('./files/sales-report.pdf')